iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 5 reviews"/>
 </p>

+> Just use the app.
+Would be nice if it showed number of other app users it's "seen" though, then I could be sure it's working<br> :date: __2021-02-17 14:13:30__

 > App wasn't updating at all but the developer contacted me and the fix he gave me worked!!!
 Now it updates every day<br> :date: __2021-02-06 19:25:27__

 > Way improved from its earlier design<br> :date: __2021-02-03 03:53:22__